anijs/anijs/README.md

 # AniJS

-UI interaction Library for Web Designers in plain English.
+A Library to Raise your Web Design without Coding.

-_Provides an eloquent, easy to translate, and quick to develop environment._
+The most easy and quick way to Raise your web!!!

 ## Try It!!